Biological Form+Function Lab Exploring the mechanics and mechanisms of biological design

-Biological structures are amazingly robust, despite the great restrictions in materials and design.
-Being sessile, plants deal with ever-changing environment by adapting their architecture via sensing and response to juxtapositions of physical signals.
+Biological structures are amazingly robust and resilient despite the great restrictions in materials and design.
+We investigate design principles of functional structures in living systems (structures such as plant shoots and hair-like slender bodies).
+We work primarily with plant systems, because they are full of clever strategies for survival.
+Being sessile, plants deal with the ever-changing environment by adjusting their body, via active sensing and responding to physical cues.

 We support and promote diversity.
-We are a borderless group of researchers (in terms of scientific backgrounds, scales and types of problems, nationalities, food choices, and any other measures).
-Our research threads through several fields of biological and physical sciences, as well as social science and design.
-We believe that diversity will bring about synergy, open mind, and out-of-box thinking, thus more creativity.
+We are a borderless group of researchers (in terms of scientific backgrounds, scales and types of problems, cultural backgrounds, nationalities, dietary preferences, and any other measures).
+Our research threads through several sub-fields of biological sciences and engineering, as well as design.
+We believe that diversity will bring about synergy, open mind, and out-of-box thinking.